 Aged care is not an ‘add on’ at a Ryman village, it is built into the fabric of our villages from the very beginning.
 It’s comforting for couples and friends to know they can still be near each other even if their health needs are different.

-Raelene Boyle Retirement Village will offer a full range of aged care options including residential aged care (low care and high care) and specialist dementia care.
+Raelene Boyle Retirement Village offers a full range of aged care options including residential aged care (low care and high care) and specialist dementia care.
 Like all aspects of our villages, we constantly look for ways to improve both the aged care we provide and the innovation behind it.
 Aged care is customised using our myRyman care app and residents love the food in our seasonal Delicious menu, which is prepared fresh on site by village chefs.

 Personal attention, warmth and building trusting relationships are all crucial to the customised care we provide at our care centres.